-- Applicants should be members of EACTA and aged of 40 years or younger and are either intending specialist or within the first years of appointment as a cardiothoracic specialist.
+- Applicants must be members of EACTA and aged of 40 years or younger and are either intending specialist or within the first years of appointment as a cardiothoracic specialist.

-- Applicants must be made using the terms of the guidelines or can be obtained from the EACTA Scientific Secretary.
+- Applications must be made using the terms of the guidelines or can be obtained from the EACTA Scientific Secretary

 - Each application must take the form of a formal research protocol, identifying the background to the project, the study hypothesis, and proposed methodology.
 Details of statistical method and power analysis for clinical studies must be included.
 Expected duration of the study, justified appropriately, should be included.

-- Applicants should state whether the grant is for part or whole funding.
-Where part funding is sought, a successful application may be conditional on applicants providing documented evidence of successfully gaining the remainder.
+- Applicants should state whether the grant is for partial or whole funding.
+If partial funding is sought, a successful application may be conditional on applicants providing documented evidence of successfully gaining the remainder.

 - Applicants should provide evidence of seeking other alternative sources of funding.
 It should be noted that applicants would normally be expected to seek other sources, particularly in countries where these are widely available.

-- Support from the applicants home Institution (e.g. letters of support from departmental heads, colleagues, hospital administrators) would be welcomed.
+- Support from the applicants home Institution (e.g. letters of support from departmental heads, colleagues, hospital administrators) has to be documented.

 - Preference will be given to young researchers, either intending specialists or within the first years of appointment as a cardiothoracic specialist.

-- Applicants must undertake to present their research findings to the EACTA at a free paper or other scientific session.
+- Applicants must be willing to present their research findings to the EACTA at a free paper or other scientific session.

-- Applications must be at EACTA Scientific Secretary (see deadline and address) before the announced deadline.
+- Applications must be submitted to the EACTA Scientific Secretariat (see deadline and address) respecting the announced deadline.

 Scoring system in evaluation of EACTA a Research Grant applications